computational-linguistics-class/computational-linguistics-class.github.io/assignment5.md

 readings:
 ---

 In the textbook, language modeling was defined as the task of predicting the next word in a sequence given the previous words.
 In this assignment, we will focus on the more computationally-lightweight problem of predicting the next character in a sequence given the previous characters.
-You'll also solve a text classification problem like in Homework 2, except you'll use a recurrent neural net rather than handcrafted features.
+You'll also solve a text classification problem like in Homework 2, except you'll do so with a recurrent neural net rather than handcrafted features.

-You will be using Pytorch for this assignment, and much of the first part involves going through some of the Pytorch tutorials.
+You will be using Pytorch for this assignment, and instead of providing you source code, we ask you to build off a couple Pytorch tutorials.
 Pytorch is one of the most popular deep learning frameworks in both industry and academia, and learning its use will be invaluable should you choose a career in deep learning.

 # Setup